Gunsmith: Training and education

 Basic machinist skills, while not limited to gunsmithing, are of great help to aspiring gunsmiths.
 These may include both machine and hand-tool operations, such as metal turning, drilling, filing, stoning or polishing.

-News of the most highly skilled and talented gunsmiths typically spreads by word of mouth, based on the quality of their work.
-The very best and most talented gunsmiths command premium prices for their services, and may have waiting lists booked for several years in advance.
+Skilled gunsmiths may gain clients through word of mouth based on the quality of their work.
+Some gunsmiths charge higher prices or have long waitlists for their services.

 Legal requirements

 In many countries of the world, the possession and ownership of firearms by civilians is highly restricted or outright illegal.
 The practice of gunsmithing is therefore typically restricted, licensed or regulated.
 In some circumstances the only legal firearms-related repairs are by individuals trained and employed by the military or police.
 These individuals are known as armorers.
 Typically, their skill level is usually far below that of the private or artisan gunsmith.
 Where the gunsmith frequently has to design, manufacture and fit parts ranging from small internal parts and assemblies, the armorer usually only has to replace standard interchangeable parts belonging to only one type, series, or family of military-related firearms.
 They typically are furnished a large inventory of standard parts that are known to wear and cause malfunctions in the weapons they will encounter, and they are simply trained to replace these items until satisfactory function is restored.

 In the regions where ownership is permitted but limited or restricted to those individuals able to afford the costs of acquiring and owning a firearm, the firearms that are allowed tend to be fewer in number and possess levels of craftsmanship and decoration that approach that of an art object instead of simply a device to expel a projectile.
 Gunsmithing in these regions (as in Germany and Britain) is concerned with the hand-crafting of completely custom-made firearms tailored to the requirements of the owner.